Skip to main content

 measuring and checking for right angle

-People often wonder about the visible area once framed.
-The internal rebate matches your exact artwork measurements so it slots in snugly.
-From the front, though, the frame's inner lip usually overlaps the edges by a few millimetres to hold everything securely in place.
-That's standard and keeps your piece safe without slipping.
+The internal rebate is made to your exact artwork measurements so the piece slots in snugly.
+From the front, the frame's inner lip overlaps the edges by a few millimetres to hold everything securely.
+That overlap is standard and keeps the piece safe without slipping.
+Give us the true sizes and the workshop handles the rest; there is no need to add any allowance yourself.

 Adding a mount